Sun Gazette endorsements: General Assembly races

 It’s still early, but we think a number of the legislators are so deserving of endorsements that there is no point in waiting:

-• State Sen. Janet Howell (D-32nd) counts a number of Arlington precincts in a district that meanders west to Reston.
-Given her seniority and gravitas, Arlington is lucky to have her.
-We don’t always agree with her on the issues (which will be the case with our other endorsees, too), but she is doing an effective job in Richmond.
+• State Sen. Janet Howell (D-32nd) represents a district that meanders from Arlington west to Reston, taking in some of the local area.
+Given her seniority and gravitas, the community is lucky to have her.
+We don’t always agree with Howell on the issues (which will be the case with our other endorsees, too), but she is doing an effective job in Richmond.

-Howell’s Republican opponent, Arthur Purves, deserves credit for his leadership of a taxpayers’ group in Fairfax County, for views on some issues that align for ours and for a civil tone, but the Democrat is in step with her district and merits a new term.
+Howell’s Republican opponent, Arthur Purves, deserves credit for his leadership of the Fairfax County Taxpayers Alliance; for his views on some issues that align for ours. and for a civil tone.
+But the Democrat is in step with her district and merits a new term.

 • Del.
 Rip Sullivan (D-48th) has less tenure in the legislature than Howell, but he, too, offers a sense of gravitas too often missing in Richmond.
-He is serious and soberminded, and we endorse his bid for re-election.
+He is serious and soberminded, and we endorse his bid for re-election in a district that includes portions of McLean as well as a slice of Arlington.

 Sullivan is unopposed on the ballot.